Jayanaka-98/Jaseci-Ancestry/README.md

 This walker is used to create a dictionary which includes lists including people with mutual hobbies.
 The hobbies are added as keys on ad-hoc basis which does not limit the number of defined hobbies.
   ###   2. find_all_cars
 This walker isused to create a list which includes all types of unique cars.
+  ###   3. skill_cluster
+This walker is used to create a dictionary which includes people with mutual skills.
+The skills are added as keys on ad-hoc basis which does not limit the number of defined skills.
   ###   4. possible_blood_donors
 This walker is used to create a dictionary which includes lists of possible people to donate blood for each blood group.
 This includes all the blood groups and possible donors.